Enforc3rr/VideoStreamingApplication/README.md

 ### Tech Stack
 This Project uses uses Server Side Capabilities of Nodejs and Spring Boot.
 Reasons To Use ->
-1) Java for Upload and Conversion Of videos to Different Resolution Process
+1) Java for All Kinds of Upload and Conversion Of videos to Different Resolution Process as this process is CPU intensive.So,it's better to handle it in Java.
-2) Nodejs for Playback
+2) Nodejs for Playback , Authentication-Authorization as these are just some simple I/O operations which NodeJs is pretty good at.

 ### Backend Architecture / System's Design
 ![System's Design](Architecture1.JPG)

 ### Things Needed To Be Implemented In Future
-1) Authentication-Authorization
+- ~~Authentication-Authorization~~
-2) User Interface
+- User Interface

 ### Issues
 1) Thumbnail Uploaded isn't getting converted to lower resolution.